Radiation tolerance tests on key components of the ePIC-dRICH readout card: Conclusions and outlook

-\section{Conclusions and Outlook}
+\section{Conclusions and outlook}

-All tested devices were qualified up to a TID exceeding $\text{TID}_5$, except the ATtiny817 $\mu$C, which failed destructively; alternative COTS solutions will replace the ATtiny417.
+From the standpoint of radiation tolerance, the finalization of the RDO layout requires that all its components be validated through irradiation tests.
+Following the first two test campaigns, all tested devices were qualified up to a TID exceeding $\text{TID}_5$, except the ATtiny817 $\mu$C, which failed destructively; alternative COTS solutions will replace the ATtiny417.
 SEU mitigation is required based on MTBF estimates: Skyworks jitter attenuators will be refreshed well below $\text{MTBF}_{\text{dRICH}}$, AU15P firmware will handle BRAM and flip-flop SEUs, and the MPF050T FPGA will implement CRAM scrubbing.
-Further irradiation tests with oscilloscope monitoring are planned for the LTM4709 to study glitches.
-The new $\mu$C will monitor V$_{\text{out}}$, IMON, and PG signals to control EN lines.
-Other components and the whole RDO card will be tested in future campaigns to validate the implemented SEU mitigation strategies.
+The new $\mu$C will monitor V$_{\text{out}}$, IMON, and PG signals to control EN lines of both LTM4709 devices, in case of failure.

+The RDO card will be tested in future campaigns to validate the implemented SEU mitigation strategies, as well as the remaining selected components that have not yet been tested.

 \acknowledgments

 This work is funded by the Commissione Scientifica Nazionale 3 (CSN3) of the Istituto Nazionale di Fisica Nucleare, Italy.
 This work is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under the EIC project number JSA-22-R412967.
 The authors would like to thank the TIFPA staff for their help during the irradiation campaigns.